PDB-REDO/libcifpp/README.md

   have a libzeep version older than version 4.

-As stated, the nlohmann library is only needed if you use libzeep 3.0.x which is bundled with Debian and derivatives.
+As stated, the nlohmann library is only needed if you use libzeep 3.0.x which is bundled with Debian and derivatives (`apt-get install libzeep-dev`).
 If you clone the version of libzeep on github the nlohmann json library will not be used.

 Building
 --------